jsaikrishna/AverageWeather/README.md

 # Shipwell-Average-Weather

 # Implemented Features
-* Calculation the Average Temperature based on the given Latitude and Longitude.
+* Calculation of Average Temperature based on the given Latitude and Longitude.
 * Validation of Given Latitude and Longitude with the Google Maps API.
 * Conversion of Given Zipcode to Latitude and Longitude using the Google Maps API.
 * Calculation of Average Temperature based on the given Zipcode.

+# Project Setup
 The Source Code for the Django Application is in the folder weather/weatherApp

 To run the project clone the Entire Git Repository into the local machine, then iterate into weather/weatherApp folder.